samuellevistrauss/a/README.md

 # a
--all folders are netbeans projects
+# - all folders are netbeans projects